Frequently Asked Questions

-It is difficult for a volunteer to become as familiar with the child as a parent or foster parent.
-However, because the important first step has been made--agreeing to take on the role of surrogate parent--the rest is just taking the time to become acquainted with the child and his or her educational background.
-By following the suggestions in this training, talking with professionals and other parents, and reading about the child's educational background, a volunteer can gain the confidence that comes through knowing.
-As time goes on and your experience and your knowledge increase, so will confidence.
+Many volunteers enjoy the important role of working on behalf of a child.
+The first step is to gather information on how to be a surrogate parent.
+Using this online training is one way to learn your rights and responsibilities.
+The next step is taking the time to become acquainted with the child and his or her educational background.
+By following the suggestions in this training, talking with professionals and other parents, and reading about the child’s educational background, a volunteer can gain the confidence that comes through knowing.
+As time goes on and your experience and your knowledge increase, so will your confidence.

 How much does a surrogate parent need to know about the child's disability and where can this information be found?

 To be an effective surrogate parent, it is helpful to acquire some information about the child's disability.
 The child's teacher, many state and national organizations, and the local library may have helpful information.
-PACER Center has a resource list of disability organizations, see our Recommended Organizations by Category listing.
+PACER Center updates a resource list of disability organizations annually.